injectablerb/injectable/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [rubiconmd/injectable](https://github.com/rubiconmd/injectable).
+Bug reports and pull requests are welcome on GitHub at [injectablerb/injectable](https://github.com/injectablerb/injectable).

+### Code of Conduct

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License